 The gambling laws vary somewhat between the Republic of Ireland and Northern Ireland, but the end result for consumers is the same as far as the internet is concerned.
 In any case, you can play at any betting site you choose.
 The Republic of Ireland does offer licenses to gambling sites, but most of the big brands are still located offshore for tax purposes.

 Lawmakers have sought to make Ireland a more attractive jurisdiction for Ireland betting websites, but efforts to pass legislation to that effect have failed.
 One of the most recent proposals was put forth in 2013 and it sought to create a framework by which Ireland could issue licenses, monitor the industry, add protections for minors and allow public casinos as opposed to membership-only clubs.

-Taxes are set at 1% of gross revenue for sports bets and 15% on any commissions generated by exchange-style betting.
+Taxes are set at 1% of gross revenue for sports bets and 15% on any commissions generated by exchange-style betting..
 The act also imposed new sanctions for operators caught offering their services without the proper licensing.
-Unlicensed betting sites face fines of up to €300,000 while individuals who provide unlicensed betting services face up to five years in prison.
+Unlicensed online betting sites in Ireland face fines of up to €300,000 while individuals who provide unlicensed betting services face up to five years in prison.

 Betting in the Republic of Ireland

 The Republic of Ireland takes a more relaxed approach towards brick-and-mortar gambling.
 Casinos are allowed to operate as membership-only clubs not open to the public thanks to a loophole found in gaming laws that date back to the 1950s.

 Getting membership is fairly easy, but lawmakers in the country do seem keen on allowing the construction of proper public resort casinos.
 Several proposals have been put forth but there have been no major developments as of the time of this writing.
 All the top Irish betting sites welcome players from both regions.